OWN YOUR STORY

 I’ve been thinking a lot about life and destiny lately.
 Thoughts like, “How much of our path is already determined for us at or before birth?
 In the end, how do our choices impact and determine the course of our lives?”

 Funny enough, all of this started with a conversation I was recently having with my 3-year-old niece, Stella.
 She’s about the only little human who can wake me up in the morning before I’ve had my espresso and make me read a book called “Where’s Eleven?”
 By our third time reading it, she had other questions.
-Continue reading OWN YOUR STORY

 This summer, I was thinking of taking the month of August off to paddle board, play on my mat, watch Netflix, and chill.
 But like always, life laughed at me and made other plans!

 I’ve spent the last four months balancing my teaching schedule with recording audio fitness classes and developing them into specific programs—just me, a sound engineer and a recording booth!
 I never really imagined my career would take me in this direction— especially with my accent!
 It has been very challenging, but looking back at the last four months, I think it’s exactly what I needed.
 It has made me more precise in my teaching and allowed me to face more of my fears.
+If you wish to check out the finishing product and try any of the audio classes for FREE, download the ClassPassGo app here! and look for me, Ella under trainers.
+I’m a very visual person, so having to teach with only my voice and no visuals forced me to be as direct and efficient as possible.

 MOMENTS OF PEACE